5 Major Costs of Traditional Approaches to Business Travel

 5. Business travel impacts employee recruitment and retention

-Given the health and wellbeing issues raised above, it’s not surprising that frequent business travel—if it’s not properly managed—can push employees to look for alternative roles.
+Given the health and wellbeing issues raised above, it’s not surprising that frequent business travel, if it’s not properly managed, can push employees to look for alternative roles.

-Conversely, where business travel is well-managed, and employees feel prepared and supported, frequent travel can be a perk which helps organisations to attract and retain talent.
+Conversely, where business travel training is well-managed, and employees feel prepared and supported, frequent travel can be a perk which helps organisations to attract and retain talent.

 A two-pronged solution can tackle all these problems.
 The first prong is effective travel management: organising employee travel to avoid the worst impacts.
-The second prong is effective training.
+The second prong is effective business travel training.
 There are lots of ways to implement this, but we’re advocates for interactive elearning tools, which are engaging and empowering as well as informative.
-At Real Projects, we’ve been putting together a suite of courses which any organisation can use to guide their people towards safer, smoother business travel.
-You can see our suite of business travel courses by contacting hello@realprojects.co.uk to arrange a demo.

 Our other Insights